umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 ![List icon example](images/list-icon.png)

 ### Content app name
 You can change the name of the listview itself.
-Default if empty: 'Child Items'
+Default if empty: 'Child Items'.

 ### Show Content App First
 Enable this to show the content app by default instead of the list view